Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Anonymous broadcasting with the qubit toric code

-The advantage of using a toric code state instead of a simple GHZ state appears when one considers noise (errors) in the protocol.
-Notably, since errors in the surface code can be diagnosed by measuring stabilizers, all such measurements and corrections are local to each party---except for those stabilizers that straddle the boundary between wedges [see Fig.~\ref{fig:1}(d)]---and can be corrected without disrupting the protocol~\cite{Fowler:2012gc,Anwar:2014vr}.
-The non-local stabilizers could be measured with the assistance of Bell pairs shared between nearest-neighbor parties to enable non-local gates \cite{Brennen:2003ba}.
-Then, the number of entangled pairs needed grows as the number of parties and the size of the wedges---which, we show below, is a small constant.
+The advantage of using a toric-code state instead of a simple GHZ state appears when one considers noise (errors) in the protocol.
+Notably, since errors in the surface code can be diagnosed by measuring stabilizers, almost all such measurements and corrections are local to each party and can be corrected without disrupting the protocol~\cite{Fowler:2012gc,Anwar:2014vr}.
+The exceptions are those stabilizers that straddle the boundary between wedges, and these may be measured with the assistance of Bell pairs shared between nearest-neighbor players to enable nonlocal gates \cite{Brennen:2003ba}.
+To do this, the number of entangled pairs needed grows as the number of players and as the width of each wedge.
+This width, as shown in Appendix~\ref{sec:width}, is a small constant.